-The Startup Stage, will run alongside the Main Stage talks at WIRED Health.
-Here, a wide range of growth-stage businesses working in the health space will introduce their organisations and explain their objectives, aims and applications.
-The Startup Stage talks will offer insight into the thrills and difficulties of forming a new business, as well being the perfect platform to meet tomorrow’s health sector game changers.
+The Bupa Startup Stage will run alongside the Main Stage talks at WIRED Health.
+Here, a wide range of growth-stage businesses working in the health sector will introduce their organisations and explain their objectives, aims and applications.
+The Bupa Startup Stage talks will offer insight into the thrills and difficulties of forming a new business, as well being the perfect platform to meet tomorrow’s health sector game changers.

 Keira Barr, A.R.O., Inc.

 A.R.O., Inc. is a contextual intelligence company based in Seattle, Washington that builds apps such as Brightly to help people lead happier, healthier, and generally more amazing lives.
 A.R.O. was founded on the belief that apps should be positive forces for change.
 Brightly uses geolocation and indoor/outdoor tracking to measure your UV exposure, calculate your individual risk for skin damage such as melanoma, provide accumulated UV exposure over weeks and months, and warn users when UV exposure levels have become dangerous.

 Azoi is a technology company dedicated to helping people improve their lives.
 Azoi’s team of designers, scientists and thinkers draw from the world in which we live to create products that enhance our lives without getting in the way of living it.
 Wello, its first product, is a mobile health tracker disguised as a smartphone cover that quickly, accurately and easily measures vitals instantaneously syncing the data to an accompanying iPhone or Android app.
 To learn more, visit: